awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-getting-started.md

 1. Enables AWS Organizations, a prerequisite for AWS SSO\.
 For more information, see [AWS Organizations User Guide](https://docs.aws.amazon.com/organizations/latest/userguide/)\.

-1. Creates an AWS organization and sets your AWS account as the master account\.
+1. Creates an AWS organization and sets your AWS account as the management account\.

 1. Enables AWS SSO in the current AWS Region\.